botverse/sked/README.md

 });
 ```

-There is a start method that can be accessed using sked as a constructor
+There is a start method that can be accessed using sked as a constructor.
-if you pass true to this method it will execute `now` doesn't mater
+If you pass true to this method it will execute `now` (synchronously) in case the
-when the start time it's set to
+start time is not `0` or `now`.

 ```javascript
 var Sked = require('sked');